byronwhitlock-google/cloud-setup-docs/README.md

   ```

 ## Deployment
-Terraform uses a service account or user to execute the code.
-This principal will need the IAM roles required for this blueprint, and also needs to be authenticated.
+To run this Terraform code, you'll need to use either a service account or a user account.
+This account must have the appropriate IAM roles to provision the resources defined in the blueprint and needs to be authenticated with Google Cloud.
 ### Option 1: Impersonate Service Account
    This option allows Cloud Shell to impersonate a service account with the necessary permissions to deploy your Terraform infrastructure.
 This approach aligns with the principle of least privilege, as recommended by [Google Cloud's security best practices](https://cloud.google.com/security/best-practices).
    **Steps:**